biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/interact-foundry.md

 ## Next steps

-Congratulations, you have completed this entire guide for developing EVM smart contracts on Biyachain using Foundry!
+Congratulations, you have completed this entire guide for developing EVM smart contracts on Biya Chain using Foundry!

 Smart contracts do not provide a user experience for non-technical users.
 To cater to them, you will need to build a decentralised application.